Andre McLachlan

 Ngāti Apa (Ngāti Kauae), Muaūpoko (Ngāti Pāriri)

-Andre’s extensive journey in the health arena began in the early 1990s at Tokanui Hospital during the deinstitutionalisation process.
+Andre’s extensive journey in the health arena began in the early 1990s at Tokanui Psychiatric Hospital during the deinstitutionalisation process.
 He went on to work in Youth Services in Waikato and completed his training as a Certified Addictions Counsellor.
-He quickly followed this by achieving his Honours and Master's Degrees and completed his clinical psychology training while simultaneously raising his young whānau with his beautiful wife.
-During his training, Andre continued to work full-time within the addictions sector at Pai Ake Solutions and, more recently, completed a PhD focused on collaborative service delivery in the area of mental health and addictions.
+He quickly followed this by achieving his Honours and Master's Degrees in Psychology and post-graduate diplomas in addictions at Otago University and Clinical Psychology at Waikato University while simultaneously raising his young whānau with his beautiful wife.
+Andre completed a PhD focused on Collaborative Service Delivery in Mental Health and Addictions in 2019.
+Andre continues to practice as a clinical psychologist and does so to maintain integrity and to be of service.

 For many years now, Andre has led kaupapa Māori-based workforce development by contributing to the advancement of innovative and dynamic kaupapa Māori-based therapeutic resources.
-He nurtures rangatahi who chose to enter into this field and has maintained an integral role of manaakitanga for emerging Māori psychologists completing their undergraduate and clinical training, both informally as a leader in clinical psychology and formally as a lecturer for Otago University and Wintec.
+He nurtures rangatahi who chose to enter this field and has maintained an integral role of manaakitanga for emerging addiction practitioners and Māori psychologists completing their undergraduate and clinical training, both informally as a leader in clinical psychology and formally as a lecturer at Wintec.

 Andre plays an active role in whānau, hapu and iwi development.
 He ensures that he and his whānau return to their turangawaewae regularly to participate in and plan whānau, hapu and iwi activities and events.
 As a result, he has become a critical resource for his whānaunga, and they regularly consult and engage his knowledge and expertise.